CoderLine/alphaSynth/README.md

 alphaSynth
 ==========

-A software midi synthesizer written in haXe.
+A software midi synthesizer written in haXe. alphaSynth is in a early development stage and currently unmaintained.